mwangox/stookv/README.md

 If you want to add your storage implementation that is not available in the list above, just implement the [store](./internal/store/store.go) interface and add it accordingly.

 ### Available StooKV SDKs
-You can use `StooKV` without use of these SDKs by simply calling the REST or gRPC APIs using any tool of your choice.
+You can use `StooKV` without the use of these SDKs by simply calling the REST or gRPC APIs using any tool of your choice.
 If you don't want to bother with the underlying low-level implementations, you can use any of these based on your preferred language:

 - Go: [stogo](https://github.com/mwangox/stogo)